rpki-client/rpki-client-portable/README.md

 Platform Requirements
 ---------------------

-At the time of writing the portable version is known to build and work on:
+At the time of writing the portable version is known to build and work on actively maintained versions of:

+ - Alpine
+ - CentOS/RHEL/Rocky
+ - Debian
+ - Fedora
+ - FreeBSD
+ - macOS
  - OpenBSD
- - Alpine 3.21, edge
- - CentOS/RHEL/Rocky 8, 9, 10
- - Debian 11, 12, 13
- - Fedora 40, 41, Rawhide
- - Ubuntu 20.04 LTS, 22.04 LTS
+ - Ubuntu
- - FreeBSD 12, 13, 14
- - macOS Catalina

 Building
 --------